 What Difference Can I Make In Society?

-For me, the question of how to give back to society and to “save the world” has always been a powerful question for me.
+Me, the question of how to give back to society and “save the world” has always been a powerful question for me.
 When I was a very little girl, I felt the weight of the world upon my shoulders already.
 I felt certain that I was supposed to somehow, singlehandedly, “save the world,” and that I was called to greatness.

 I wasn’t sure exactly how I would pull this off by myself, but I figured it’d become clear to me over time.
 I prayed to be shown the way.